-If you are registered, ensure that your details are up to date.
+Check you (parent/caregiver) are registered with Waikato-Tainui and your details are up to date.

-You can register peepee online or by contacting us for a hardcopy to be sent to you via email or mail.
+Register your peepee online or by contacting us for a hardcopy form via email or post

 - The symbol shown throughout the Taonga Peepee kit is a design by Korotangi Paki, son of Kiingi Tuheitia.
 The symbol represents Aroha which is one of the values of the Ngaa Maataapono o te Kiingitanga.